-- The default value of SUT1..0 results in maximum start-up time for the default clock source.
-See " on page 333 for details. - 2.
-The default setting of CKSEL3..0 results in internal RC Oscillator @ 8MHz.
+- 1. The default value of SUT1..0 results in maximum start-up time for the default clock source.
+See "Start-up Times for the Low Power Crystal Oscillator Clock Selection" on page 41 and "Start-up times for the Full Swing Crystal Oscillator Clock Selection" on page 42. - The default setting of CKSEL3..0 results in internal RC Oscillator @ 8MHz.
 See Table 9-1 on page 39 for details. - The CKOUT Fuse allow the system clock to be output on PORTB1.
 See "Clock Output Buffer" on page 47 for details. - 4.
 See "System Clock Prescaler" on page 47 for details.